a

 The amendments incorporate by reference (and so align more closely with) the international standard ISO 13485:2016, Medical Devices - Quality Management Systems - Requirements for regulatory purposes.
 The new regulations will be called QMSR (or Quality Management System Regulation Final Rule).

-The FDA's intention is to harmonize quality management system requirements for medical devices with requirements used by other regulatory authorities, thereby reducing unnecessary duplication of effort in meeting compliance requirements.
+The FDA intends to harmonize quality management system requirements for medical devices with requirements used by other regulatory authorities, thereby reducing unnecessary duplication of effort in meeting compliance requirements.

 The Transition Period for QMSR will be two years and not one year, as was speculated about previously.
 That means that before 02-Feb-26, FDA inspections will continue to be against QSR requirements.